 If you have a felony conviction on your background (no matter how long ago), you will receive notification of denial, however, often times, you are eligible to file an appeal.
-We follow Florida Statutes regarding filing an appeal or exemption.
+We follow the US Center for Safe Sport guidelines regarding filing an appeal or exemption.

 In order to appeal you must follow the steps listed below.
 You may mail your two (2) letters or email your two (2) letters.

 Letters and required information to comply with Florida Law and American Coaches Association regulations:

 Step 1.
 Send in a letter that includes the following:

 a.
 Submit a detailed description of the events that occurred (required by Florida Statute and Safe Sport).

 b.
 Also include what has occurred since that time that would indicate clear and convincing evidence that you should not be disqualified.
 You have the burden of setting forth clear and convincing evidence of rehabilitation, including, but not limited to the circumstances surrounding the criminal incident for which an exemption is sought, the time period that has elapsed since the incident, the nature of the harm caused to the victim, and what you have done since the incident, or any other evidence or circumstances indicating that you will not present danger if coaching is allowed.
 Include names, addresses and phone numbers of references.
 Relatives are not eligible to be a reference.

 If you are in doubt regarding what should be included the following link explains what is required for you to prove that you should be eligible to work with children.
 Although, a Florida site, all information is applicable. http://www.floridaschildrenfirst.org/wp-content/uploads/2013/03/ClientExemptQandAforLayout.pdf

 Examples of what should be included in your letter: